 This 3.1 mile out-and-back takes you up a steep and rocky road and along the Appalachian Trail.
 After a short scramble up a nearly sheer rock face, hikers are treated to what is arguably one of the best views in central Virginia.

 Adam and I had a great hike up to Spy Rock.
-The route is kind of uneventful for the first mile, as it follows a steep, rocky forest road.
+The route is kind of uneventful for the first mile, as it follows a steep, blue-blazed, rocky forest road.
 Hikers gain about 1000 feet in elevation over this mile, so it’s pretty tough climbing.
 There wasn’t much scenery worth mentioning along this stretch, but there was one interesting tree (pictured below) that you can’t miss!
 I thought it looked like a gnarled Ent.
 We saw a few Appalachian Trail hikers descending the road.
-They were probably on their way to the Montebello Post Office or the Dutch Haus. (this bed and breakfast is well-known for providing free lunch to thru-hikers)
+They were probably on their way to the Montebello Post Office or the Dutch Haus. (this bed and breakfast is well-known for providing free lunch to thru-hikers).
+Note: As of 2014, Dutch Haus is closed.

 At right around the mile mark, the road comes a junction with the Appalachian Trail.
+Go left at the junction and head north on the trail.
 Along the AT, the way continues rather steeply uphill.
 The terrain moderates a little after about a tenth of mile, but this is definitely an all uphill haul.
 We felt really lucky to do this hike on such a cool, pleasant morning.
 The forecast in the valley called for highs near 90 and excessive humidity.
 Up in the mountains, it was humid, but the temperature never quite made it to 70.

-We quickly reached the spur trail to Spy Rock.
+We quickly reached the spur trail, on the right, to Spy Rock.
 It passes through a lovely, open section of woods.
 The area around Spy Rock is flat and grassy.
 It would be a perfect place to camp, as long as you haul in enough water.

 Spy Rock is a bit of a challenge to climb.
 The trail leading to it abruptly ends at the base of the giant boulder.
 There is no clear path up the rock, rather you pick and choose your own route based on what you think you can cling to or balance upon.
 I definitely got a bit of vertigo climbing up, so I focused on taking some deep breaths and looking at the rock immediately beneath me.
 Once I cleared the edge of the boulder, the head-spins I felt were made immediately worthwhile.
 What a spectacular view!
 The top of Spy Rock is enormous and flat – pitted with small pools of water.
 There are mountain views in every direction.